Neil Gehrels: Overview

 Gehrels was an astrophysicist with broad interests.
 He worked predominantly in the area of high energy astrophysics, studying explosive objects in the universe such as supernovae, gamma-ray bursts, gravitational wave transients and tidal disruption events (stars torn apart when they approach too close to a massive black hole).
 He was also a laboratory physicist developing instrumentation for space observation.

 Graduate studies

-Gehrels' graduate schooling was at Caltech, working with advisors Rochus Vogt (1976–1979) and Edward C. Stone (1979–1981).
+Gehrels's graduate schooling was at Caltech, working with advisors Rochus Vogt (1976–1979) and Edward C. Stone (1979–1981).
 The early period was spent performing laboratory and accelerator calibrations of the cosmic ray instrument on Voyager.
 The later years saw analysis of data from the instrument during the fly-bys of Jupiter (1979 for both Voyager 1 and 2).
 The elemental abundance of MeV particles in the Jovian magnetosphere was expected to be dominated by hydrogen and helium, so it was a surprise to find oxygen and sulfur dominant.
 This discovery was found to be related to the Voyager discovery of volcanoes on the moon Io spewing oxygen and sulfur into the magnetosphere.
 The Gehrels and Stone paper describing the measurement made a prediction, later confirmed, that the auroral emissions on Jupiter are cause by precipitating oxygen and sulfur ions.